-For leases as a lessee, a right-of-use and a corresponding lease liability is recognised.
-However, all contracts that are classified as short-term leases (i.e. lease with a remaining lease term of 12 months or less) and leases of low-value assets are recognised as an operating expense on a straight-line basis over the term of the lease.
+The Union assesses whether a contract is or contains a lease, at inception of a contract.
+The Union recognises a right-of-use asset and a corresponding lease liability with respect to all lease agreements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
+For these leases, the Union recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.

+The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by using the rate implicit in the lease.
+If this rate cannot be readily determined, the Reporting Entity uses its incremental borrowing rate.

+Lease payments included in the measurement of the lease liability comprise fixed lease payments, less any lease incentives.

-The lease liability is measured at the present value of the lease payments still to be paid at commencement date.
-The lease payment are discounted at the interest rate implicit in the lease.
-The right-of-use assets comprise the initial measurement of the corresponding lease liability, any lease payments made at or before the commencement date, as well as any initial direct costs.
-The subsequent measurement of the right-of-use assets is at cost less accumulated depreciation and impairment losses.
+The right-of-use assets comprise the initial measurement of the corresponding lease liability, lease payments made at or before the commencement day and any initial direct costs.
+They are subsequently measured at cost less accumulated depreciation and impairment losses.

-Right-of-use assets are depreciated over the lease term or useful life of the underlying asset, whichever is the shortest.
-Where a lease transfers ownership of the underlying asset, the specific asset is depreciated over the useful life of the underlying asset.
+Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.

-1.10 Borrowing costs
+1.8 Borrowing costs